connar/connar.github.io/content/posts/peb.md

 ![x64_4](/posts/peb/peb9.png)

 ### PEB BaseAddress
 After we have landed on the base address of the PEB struct, we need to follow this address in the memory dump.
 We can do this by write clicking-->Follow in Dump-->Selected Address.
-This will lead us to the PEB address, and in the following image made by my friend r4sti, we can see some of the most important fields of PEB:
+This will lead us to the PEB address, and in the following image we can see some of the most important fields of PEB:

 ![x64_5](/posts/peb/peb10.png)